Submersible (EN) = Tauchboot (DE) = Duikboot (NL)

-Please note that the Library for Contemporary History (the BfZ, curator: Mr.T.Weis, known from the HMA ASA-project) is a real treasure cove with lots of things worth knowing or worth looking at re.
+Please note: the Marine Archives of the Library for Contemporary History (the BfZ, curator: Mr.T.Weis) is a real treasure cove with lots of things worth knowing or worth looking at, including re.
 U-boats.

 The preceding paragraphs give you a rough idea which sources were – and are! – being used in creating the database.

 Next to written sources there is an exchange of facts and ideas with interested parties studying related topics.
-One long time canadian friend, Eric Zimmerman, for instance has been researching himself the operational details of U-boat history for many years and contributed to DUIKBOOT mainly in the fields of U-boat attacks on shipping and ASW attacks on U-boats, particularily those carried out by aircraft.
+One long time canadian friend, Eric Zimmerman, has been researching for many years operational details of U-boat history and often contributes to DUIKBOOT in the fields of U-boat attacks on shipping and ASW attacks on U-boats, particularly those carried out by aircraft.
 Eric was co-author to Norman Franks of “U-boat versus aircraft” (ISBN 1-902304-02-0, published 1998).

-- Adding more times to allow sorting the database by date and time;
+- Missing times are cause for errors when sorting the database by date and time;

 The offered search form and the explanations accompanying it already provide the reader an idea what he/she can search for.
 When you want to exploit the offered search possibilities to the full, then it is highly recommended to read the “Explanations re. the database” zu lesen: